timjogorman/RicherEventDescription/guidelines.md

 Some EVENTs do not actually represent real-world events, but instead, provide aspectual information (starting, stopping, continuing) about other EVENTs.
-To differentiate these EVENTs from the traditional clinical EVENTs which occur on a timeline, we use the ``type'' marker.
-It has three values: ``N/A'', ``ASP'', and ``EVI\textquotedbl{}.
+To differentiate these EVENTs from the traditional clinical EVENTs which occur on a timeline, we use the "type" marker.
+It has three values: "N/A", "ASP", and "EVI\textquotedbl{}.

 ###### N/A

-\textquotedbl{}N/A'' is the default value, and represents the vast majority of EVENTs in the schema, and unless explicitly mentioned otherwise (below or in the ALINK section), represents all EVENTs used in examples in the Guidelines.
-Unless the EVENT is of the specific, relatively closed class listed below under ASPECTUAL, or providing evidential information (see EVIDENTIAL), it will be marked as ``N/A'' (or, as it is the default value, left blank).
+\textquotedbl{}N/A" is the default value, and represents the vast majority of EVENTs in the schema, and unless explicitly mentioned otherwise (below or in the ALINK section), represents all EVENTs used in examples in the Guidelines.
+Unless the EVENT is of the specific, relatively closed class listed below under ASPECTUAL, or providing evidential information (see EVIDENTIAL), it will be marked as "N/A" (or, as it is the default value, left blank).

-One other note on the word ``recurrence'', which is often troublesome for annotators working with the N/A/ASPECTUAL distinction.
+One other note on the word "recurrence", which is often troublesome for annotators working with the N/A/ASPECTUAL distinction.
 In an example
 like:

 - She has significant risk for tumor *recurrence*.

-\textquotedbl{}recurrence'' does actually carry some aspectual information (the tumor would have restarted).
-However, because the word ``recurrence'' would not be aspectual in ``she has risk of recurrence'', we have chosen never to mark the word as an ASPECTUAL EVENT.
-Instead, this will be an EVENT of type N/A, with a span of ``*recurrence*'', as shown above.
+\textquotedbl{}recurrence" does actually carry some aspectual information (the tumor would have restarted).
+However, because the word "recurrence" would not be aspectual in "she has risk of recurrence", we have chosen never to mark the word as an ASPECTUAL EVENT.
+Instead, this will be an EVENT of type N/A, with a span of "*recurrence*", as shown above.
 No ALINK annotations will be made here.